 Sport Science may also be taken as a minor subject and enables students to select up to two areas of speciaisation in the sport sciences.
 To complete the minor, students are required to take a total of five course (75 points) from Schedule C to the Bachelor of Sports Coaching.

-The BSpC degree provides students with transferable career skills that are highly valued in the workforce, not just in sport and related fields, but also in business and corporate management.
+The BSpC degree gives students a strong grounding in transferable career skills which are highly valued in the workforce, including leadership, communication, motivation and teamwork.
 Strong practical elements, including a 120-hour internship in the final year will help motivate students to excel in their chosen field and provide the motivation to seek the job they want.